-A central task of this study is to collect, for the first time, consistent comprehensive information on the current state of development and planning in the 13 urban nodes of the TEN-T core network in Germany (Berlin, Bielefeld, Bremen, Düsseldorf, Frankfurt am Main, Hamburg, Hannover, Köln, Leipzig/Halle, Mannheim, München, Nürnberg, Stuttgart) in the context of transnational transport and to formulate strategies on how the nodes can integrate the opportunities and challenges of the TEN-T better into their planning processes.
-The overall aim is to better position the urban nodes in Germany in European and international competition.
+A central task of this study was to collect, for the first time, consistent comprehensive information on the current state of development and planning in the 13 urban nodes of the TEN-T core network in Germany (Berlin, Bielefeld, Bremen, Düsseldorf, Frankfurt am Main, Hamburg, Hannover, Köln, Leipzig/Halle, Mannheim, München, Nürnberg, Stuttgart) in the context of transnational transport and to formulate strategies on how the nodes can integrate the opportunities and challenges of the TEN-T better into their planning processes.
+The overall aim was to better position the urban nodes in Germany in European and international competition.

 A thorough analysis of the current situation of the 13 urban nodes of the core network concerning the awareness, activities and obstacles as well as an overview of the corridor secretariats relevant for Germany was based on:

 The following three key questions were answered by the study: